TNorikarin/todo-list-ReactJs/README.md

 You may also see any lint errors in the console.

 ## Features:
-  .Add tasks
+  .Add tasks.\
-  .1-click to complete and clear task
+  .1-click to complete and clear task.\
-  .Double-click to edit task
+  .Double-click to edit task.\